GeoffWilliams/puppet-sysctl/README.md

 /etc/sysctl.conf
 ```

-Despite the symlink `/etc/sysctl.d/99-sysctl.conf` existing, `/etc/sysctl.conf`
+Despite the symlink `/etc/sysctl.d/99-sysctl.conf` existing, `/etc/sysctl.conf` is still processed separately and in
-is still processed separately and in accordance with the above list.
+accordance with the above list.

-Finally, the file at `/etc/sysctl.conf` is also handled by the module - to a
-degree.
-My understanding is that`/etc/sy`
+The module keeps track of settings that occur in any of the above files in the `defined_in` property.
+If asked to manage
+a setting that is already defined and not managed by the module Puppet will disable all existing `.conf` files
+containing the offending definition by appending `.nouse` to the filename.

+## Value handling
-It's possible for `value` to differ from `value_saved` and this would
+It's possible for `value` to differ from `value_saved` and this would indicate that `sysctl -w` was run at some point
-indicate that `sysctl -w` was run at some point after the sysctl rules
+after the sysctl rules were processed.
- were processed.

-`net.netfilter.nf_conntrack_max` which is managed in a user created file
-`/etc/sysctl.d/myrules.conf`.
-If we decide to take ownership of this rule
-(`ensure=>present`) then the file defining the old setting will be renamed
-`.conf` to `.conf.nouse`.
-This disables the file without deleting it which
-is useful since user defined files can hold more then one setting.
+Puppet detects when `value != value_saved` and will sync the resource on detection.

 ## Usage